amit6031/Healthcare-Analytics/README.md

 ROC-AUC Score Obtained: 0.63

+One of the challenging things about this hackathon besides data cleaning and modeling, was that the participants needs to create training and test dataset (using other data files).

 ## Problem Statement

 MedCamp organizes health camps in several cities with low work life balance.
 They reach out to working people and ask them to register for these health camps.
 For those who attend, MedCamp provides them facility to undergo health checks or increase awareness by visiting various stalls (depending on the format of camp).